 Program Director, South Africa

 Sibulele Mihlali Masiza is a Marketing student at the Nelson Mandela University.
-She works with the team to initiate and set goals for programs according to the strategic objectives of Hands Off Initiative in South Africa.
+She works with the team to successfully implement the organization's outreach programs in South Africa.

 Head of Counseling

 Glory is a member of the Association of Child and Adolescent Psychiatrists and Allied Professions in Nigeria (ACAPAN) and the Counseling Association of Nigeria (CASSON).
 She works closely with professional therapists to provide survivors with counseling services for Hands Off Initiative in Nigeria.